duyanxi/duyanxi.github.io/_pages/about.md

 Currently, my research interests are 3D Vision, Computer Graphics and Robot Learning.

 # 🔥 News
-- *2025.06* : I graduate from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.
+- *2025.06*: I graduate from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.

+- *2025.05*: One paper was accepted by ACM TOMM.

+- *2024.05*: I was admitted to Osaka University as an exchange student.

 # 📝 Publications